 #3 Lloyds International Account

-You guessed it – the Lloyds International Account allows customers to open current accounts in three currencies – GBP, EUR & USD held in Jersey.
+You guessed it – the Lloyds International Account allows customers to open current accounts in three currencies – GBP, EUR & USD but their accounts are held in the Isle of Man.
 The qualification criteria is slightly more generous with Lloyds asking that an applicant’s salary is a minimum of £50,000 or that they have a minimum of £25,000 to deposit into the account.
 Customers are able to open an overdraft on their GBP accounts.

 Lloyds international accounts incur a £7.50 monthly fee.
 To send a CHAPS payment in the UK a £30 fee is charged.
 More about Lloyds international payments here.